 3. Stir well or shake bag to coat the apple slices.

 4. Place on dehydrator trays and dry at 135°F for 8–12 hours until leathery and pliable.

 How to Dehydrate Vegetables

-Want to save time?
-Frozen veggies are an easy option and don’t need to be thawed before going in your dehydrator, though corn is better if it has been steamed.
+To save time, opt for frozen vegetables, which don’t need to be thawed before going in your dehydrator.
 Canned vegetables are generally too saturated to dry well, with the exception of beets.

-Pro tip: Don’t dehydrate onions–they make your whole house smell.
-Dried onions are cheap to buy in the spice section of your local grocery store.
+Pro tip: Don’t dehydrate onions—they make your whole house smell.
+Dried onions are relatively inexpensive, and you can often find them in the spice section of your grocery store.

-- Most veggies can be dried at 125°F until dry.
+Most vegetables can be dried at 125°F until dry.
 Some with higher moisture content, like zucchini and cucumber, can be dried at 135°F.